 The enclosed part of this coop measures 12ft x 10ft.
 It has a door on both sides, under the tallest part of the roof.
 The coop is short, and built just tall enough that an average height person can walk through without stooping.
 At the tall end, the rafters are about 6′ from the floor, on she short end the rafters are just 2-3 feet above the floor.
 The shorter end can be a bit of a pain to clean, but the well thought out size means that with just a little stooping, a rake can reach the shortest end easily.

 A bank barn is a style of old barn that’s built into a hill- so the flat foundation results in a partially buried barn.
 This coop seems to be the inverse of that- using the natural slope of the land to make one door to the coop ground level and the other elevated (just right to simple shove soiled bedding into a waiting wheelbarrow without any need to scoop or shovel).
 I discuss this further and show pictures on my post about the interior of my old chicken coop, but because my coop is built into a slope, the “back door” of my coop has a threshold that is roughly 18-24″ above the ground.
 This rise is perfect for parking a wheelbarrow under, allowing bedding cleanout to be a simple process of sweeping bedding into the waiting wheelbarrow below.

 I think the smartest part of this vintage coop design is the outdoor run that is basically a large raised bed (like you’d find in a garden) with thick concrete sides.
-This design made the run easy to predator-proof and means mud and pooling water are never a problem in the chicken run- even heavy rains drain off immediately.
+This design made the run easy to predator-proof and means mud and pooling water are never a problem in the chicken run- even heavy downpours drain off immediately.